NIHAL-PM/bus-tracker/README.md

 ### For Passengers (Main Tracker)

 1. Visit the homepage: `https://your-domain.vercel.app`

+2. **Search by stops** (NEW - Intelligent Search):
+   - Enter **From**: `Mattannur`
+   - Enter **To**: `Koothparamba`
+   - Click "Find Buses"
+   - See buses that will reach your destination (works both directions!)

+3. **Search by route**: Enter route like "Iritty to Thalassery" in either box

-2. View all active buses on the map
+4. View all active buses on the map (or filtered by stops/route)

-3. Select a bus from the dropdown to track it
+5. Select a bus from the dropdown to track it

-4. See real-time location, speed, and route information
+6. See real-time location, speed, heading, and route information

+7. Click "Clear Filter" (✕) to see all buses again

+**Stop Search Examples:**
+- `Mattannur → Koothparamba` - Midway travel (reverse direction)
+- `Iritty → Mattannur` - Full route segment
+- `Peravoor → Thalassery` - Forward direction
+- `Panoor → Koothparamba` - Any stop to any stop

+**Route Search Examples:**
+- `Iritty to Thalassery` - Find buses on this route
+- `IRT-TLY-001` - Find specific route number
+- `Kannur` - Find all buses from/to Kannur

 ### For Bus Drivers

 1. Visit: `https://your-domain.vercel.app/driver.html`
 2. Enter bus details:
-   - Bus Number (e.g., KL-01-AB-1234)
+   - Bus Number (e.g., KL-01-AB-1234) - **Required**
-   - Route Number
+   - Route Number (e.g., IRT-TLY-001) - **Required**
+   - Route Name (e.g., Iritty to Thalassery) - **Recommended**
    - Driver ID
    - Depot Location
 3. Click "Start Tracking"
-4. Keep the browser open during your shift
+4. Keep the app in foreground during your shift
+5. Enable location "Always" and disable battery optimization
-5. Click "Stop Tracking" when done
+6. Click "Stop Tracking" when done

+**Important for Drivers:**
+- See `ANDROID_SETUP.md` for detailed setup instructions
+- Install as PWA for better performance
+- Keep GPS enabled throughout journey
+- Connect to vehicle charger recommended

 ### For Administrators